-As you settle into your new life with your 3 week old baby, it’s normal to feel a bit overwhelmed.
-In these first few weeks, you’ve been learning your baby’s cues and needs.
-While your “babymoon” continues, the outside world begins creeping in.
+You’re beginning to settle into your new life with your 3 week old baby.
+It’s normal to feel a bit overwhelmed.
+In these first few weeks of your baby’s life, you’ve been learning your baby’s cues and needs.
+While your ‘babymoon’ continues, the outside world begins creeping in.

-Family and friends want to meet the new arrival and there might be medical appointments to juggle — around baby’s feeds and sleeps of course!
+Family and friends want to meet the new arrival and there might be medical appointments to juggle around your baby’s daily routine.

 Tiredness, hormonal changes and a healing body can leave you vulnerable to tears and mixed emotions.